Roasted potatoes in a bowl.

 Potatoes in a bowl with olive oil, lemon juice and rosemary.
 Potatoes arranged on a sheet pan cut side down.

-3. Roast the potatoes until they are golden brown on the outside and fork tender in the middle, about 40-45 minutes.
+3. Roast the potatoes until they are golden brown on the outside and fork tender on the inside, about 40-45 minutes.
 Flip them over in the last 5-10 minutes of roasting.

 4. Sprinkle the potatoes with fresh parsley.